Yangtze River By The Hudson Bay

 Most of the building is being used for inpatient care; the top floor hosts mostly administrative offices.

-It looks just majestic as it was in 1932!
+It looks just as majestic as it was in 1932!

 The Main Building of Today's Water of Life Hospital - See the Diagram Above Right for Their Relative Positions